davemaurer/daily_exercises/classes_intro.md

+###Ruby Classes

-PREFACE: Classes are storage containers.
+Classes are storage containers.
 They contain, usually, two things: VARIABLES, and METHODS.

-A class has no purpose without methods.
+A class is worthless without methods.
 Even if you put a bunch of instance variables inside of a class like so:

 ```
 class Dog